michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 `alpha`: Controls for the amount of regularity in the signal

-'betaScales': According to the sample frequency of your dataset, the beta slope needs to be computed within a set specific scales avoiding border effects.
+`betaScales`: According to the sample frequency of your dataset, the beta slope needs to be computed within a set specific scales avoiding border effects.

 **3. Execute script**